 If a traditional publishing company decides to publish your book, they will do the editing, designing the cover, marketing, and distributing your book.
 With a traditional publisher, a percentage of your sales goes to your agent, and a part goes to the publisher.
 What that amount is will depend on your contract.
-Well-known authors get advances on their books.
+Well-known authors get advances for their books.
 It is rare for new authors to get lucrative advances unless they have a great story or are already well-known in their particular field.

 The next route that has grown in popularity over the last ten years is the self-publishing option.
 Within the self-publishing domain, Amazon Kindle Self-Publishing is currently the largest.
 Lulu.com is another popular name.

 It costs nothing to publish on either of these platforms.
 You decide on what you would like to sell your book for, and these platforms keep about 30% to 70% from the sale of each book.